khmarbaise/multienv-maven-plugin/README.md

-There are several scenarios where you have different configurations for different environments like dev, test, prod etc. (in real life there are usually much more environments than three.).
+There are several scenarios where you have different configurations for different environments like dev, test, prod etc. (in real life there are usually more environments than three.).

 Now you need to produce different artifacts for example war files for those different environments.
 A combination of [maven-assembly-plugin and some